Warner Bros. Cartoons: 1944–1963: Warner Bros. Cartoons

-On July 1, 1944, Schlesinger sold his studio to Warner Bros. for $700,000, which renamed the company Warner Bros.
-Cartoons, Inc., and Edward Selzer (who by Jones' and Freleng's accounts had no sense of humor or admiration of cartoons), was appointed by Warner Bros. as the new head of the cartoon studio after Schlesinger retired.
-In September 1944 Frank Tashlin left, and in May 1945, Bob Clampett left.
-Tashlin's unit was initially taken over by Robert McKimson.
-The remaining animators of the initial Clampett's unit were assigned to Arthur Davis.
-Although inheriting most of their staff, these units have been the least known among the four, apart from having lower budgets than Jones and Freleng.
+On July 1, 1944, Schlesinger sold his studio to Warner Bros. for $700,000; Warners renamed the company Warner Bros.
+Cartoons, Inc., and Edward Selzer - who by Jones' and Freleng's accounts had no sense of humor or admiration of cartoons - was appointed by Warner Bros. as the new head of the cartoon studio after Schlesinger retired.
+Frank Tashlin left in September 1944, and Bob Clampett left in May 1945.
+Tashlin's Katz-managed unit was taken over by Robert McKimson.
+The remaining animators of Clampett's second unit were assigned to Arthur Davis.
+McKimson and Davis worked with lower budgets than Jones and Freleng.

 In 1948, the studio moved to a larger building on the Sunset Boulevard lot.
 Davis' separate unit was dissolved in November 1947, and he became an animator for Freleng.

-The four units became noted by their respective styles, mostly influenced by their budgets: Jones' cartoons (having the largest budgets) featured a more visual and sophisticated art style, and focused more on unique story telling and characterization over traditional gags, Freleng's cartoons (having a smaller budget than Jones) developed a conservative directorial style which uses sharp timing, jokes and use of music for comedic effect, McKimson's cartoons (also with a smaller budget) kept up the traditional screwball antics-based direction into the 50s, while trying to maintain a fully-animated style, and Davis' cartoons (having the smallest budget of the four units) prioritizes its animation and jokes over the stories, as Davis was said to have an insecurity with his story men.
+The directors became noted by their respective styles.: Jones' cartoons, with the largest budgets, featured a more visual and sophisticated art style, and focused more on unique story telling and characterization over traditional gags; Freleng's cartoons developed a conservative directorial style which uses sharp timing, jokes and use of music for comedic effect; Tashlin's cartoons were known for their cinematic influences and irreverent humor, traits that carried to his live-action films after he left the studio.
+Clampett's cartoons were known for a highly elastic and energetic animation style mixed with sexual innuendos, surreal humor and overt cartoon violence.
+McKimson's cartoons focused on fast-paced animation and straightforward humor, though with more innovation than Freleng's cartoons; Davis' cartoons are similar to his works Screen Gems.

 Among the Warner Bros. cartoon stars who were created after Schlesinger's departure include Pepé Le Pew (1945, Odor-able Kitty by Jones), Sylvester (1945, Life with Feathers by Freleng), Yosemite Sam (1945, Hare Trigger by Freleng), Foghorn Leghorn (1946, Walky Talky Hawky by McKimson), Marvin the Martian (1948, Haredevil Hare by Jones), Wile E. Coyote and the Road Runner (1949, Fast and Furry-ous by Jones), Granny (1950, Canary Row by Freleng), Speedy Gonzales (1953, Cat-Tails for Two by McKimson) and The Tasmanian Devil (1954, Devil May Hare by McKimson).
 In later years, even more minor Looney Tunes characters such as Freleng's Rocky and Mugsy, Jones's Gossamer and Michigan J. Frog, and McKimson's Pete Puma have become significantly popular.